 The Rent-a-Crooks slam on the brakes on the freeway and release the trailer, causing accidents with approaching cars.
 The chase continues on a winding country road, and Mel realizes the brakes are gone.
 Jon warns the cars ahead while Bates and Getraer lead them down a road with enough uphill grade to slow them down.
 It works and it seems like it's over, but they begin to roll backwards.
 The truck won't go into gear, so Bates uses the cruiser to stop it.
 Getraer reiterates what Bates yelled about earlier, regarding the abuse of state property.
 Jon chimes in as well.
 Finally, Bates is able to laugh at himself, saying that at least he didn't run into any apples.

 Back at Central, Grossie flips out when he sees Harlan holding the siphon he used to tamper with the lieutenant's fuel.
-The episode ends as the crew laughs at a near lighthearted joke, as Bates takes back the fuel he is owed from Grossie's motor.
+The episode ends as the crew laughs at a near lighthearted joke, as Bates, finally loosened up, takes back the fuel he is owed from Grossie's motor.